 Research in my lab examines the behavioral and microbial ecology of animals, with special interest in reproductive behavior, animal ornamentation, and evolutionary theory.
-My focal species are lizards of the desert southwest, and much of my field work occurs in the beautiful Chiricahua Mountains of southeast Arizona.
+My focal species are lizards and much of my field work occurs in the beautiful Chiricahua Mountains of southeast Arizona.
+We recently began projects on some local Washington lizards as well.

 A long-term interest of my lab group has been the function and regulation of female-specific ornaments, which we study in the context of sexual selection theory.
 With my newest line of research, we are examining the role of microbes in protecting lizard eggs from environmental pathogens in the absence of parental care.
 I describe these and other lines of research in more detail here.